avrilcoghlan/vibriowatch/docs/source/haiti.rst

   :width: 550

-You can see that the H22 isolate is not predicted to have resistance genes or mutations to azithromycin or doxycycline, but is predicted to have an intermediate level of resistance to ciprofloxacin because it carries two resistance mutations, the *gyrA*_S83I and *parC*_S85L (causing a substitution from S to I at position 83 of the GyrA protein, and a substitution from S to L at position 85 of the ParC protein, respectively).
+You can see that the H22 isolate is not predicted to have resistance genes or mutations to azithromycin or doxycycline, but is predicted to have an intermediate level of resistance to ciprofloxacin because it carries two resistance mutations, the *gyrA_S83I* and *parC_S85L* mutations (causing a substitution from S to I at position 83 of the GyrA protein, and a substitution from S to L at position 85 of the ParC protein, respectively).